How to switch business energy suppliers in the UK

 Depending on your supplier, you may be rolled onto a new fixed-term contract – often with slightly higher rates – although this is becoming less common.
 Alternatively, you might be moved on to a 30-day rolling contract until you formally organise a new one.

-When will you get your new energy contract?
+When will you get your new energy contract after switching?

-There are a number of obligations that every energy supplier has to meet.
-Once you sign up for a business energy contract, it’s the responsibility of the new supplier to contact you within ten days outlining the full terms and conditions of your contract.
+There are several obligations that every energy supplier must meet.
+Once you sign up for a business energy contract, it’s the responsibility of the new supplier to contact you within ten days, outlining the full terms and conditions of your contract.
 This includes when your switching window opens, their automatic renewal policy and the terms of their deemed contracts.

 No one likes to read the T&Cs, but it’s worth taking the time to read through and understand them – not least because business energy contracts don't offer a cooling-off period.
 This means you can’t change your contract once you’ve signed on the dotted line, so it can literally pay to make sure everything is as it should be.